 Extracellular vesicles as signaling factors from skeletal muscle cells

-Skeletal muscle is an active secretory organ.
-We are working on the role of extracellular vesicles (EVs) as secreting factors from skeletal muscle, what the EVs contain, and whether they can affect neighboring and distant cells.
+We research the role of extracellular vesicles as secreting factors from skeletal muscle, what they contain, and whether they can affect other cells.

 -